 Bicycling enthusiasts will also appreciate the Route of the Hiawatha, which like the Trail of the Coeur d’Alenes is among the nation’s best trails on former railways.
 Route of the Hiawatha is 15 miles long and all downhill, beginning at Lookout Pass about 14 miles east of Wallace.
 Shuttles are available to drive you and your bike back to the top.
 Trail passes, shuttle tickets and mountain bike rentals are available at Lookout Pass Ski Resort.

 For a bird’s-eye view of Wallace and the Coeur d’Alene National Forest at sunset, ride the 1,000-foot-long dual zipline during Friday Night Flights at Silver Streak Zipline Tours (open May-November).
-Silver Streak will also add a downhill mountain bike trail with about 3 miles of newly cut trails through varying terrain.
+Silver Streak is also adding a downhill mountain bike trail with about 3 miles of newly cut trails through varying terrain.